 Nyamata Memorial Site

-The site is composed with chapel, that shows the clothes of the clothes that were worn by the victims, their clothes are piled endlessly on the pews showing the scale of the atrocity, and bullet holes and grenade fragments litter the walls and roof.
+The site is composed of a chapel, which shows the clothes of the clothes that were worn by the victims; their clothes are piled endlessly on the pews, showing the scale of the atrocity, and bullet holes and grenade fragments litter the walls and roof.

-The building expose the bodies of victims, materials proofs of genocide: spears, machetes, cold steels, and photos of certain victims, the site equally overflowed with many coffins, where Rwandans worthily buried the bodies of the victims, who were killed in the place and its surroundings during 1994 Genocide against Tutsi.
+The building exposes the bodies of victims, material proof of genocide: spears, machetes, cold steel, and photos of certain victims.
+The site is equally overflowing with many coffins, where Rwandans worthily buried the bodies of the victims, who were killed in the place and its surroundings during the 1994 Genocide against Tutsi.
 There is also a mass outback, where the skeletal remains of the victims are kept in a crypt.
 A very good place to visit, but another one that helps one understand the pain of what happened in 1994.

 book a safari